Two-dimensional altermagnets: Superconductivity in a minimal microscopic model: Electron-magnon coupling

 with a quasiparticle dispersion $E_{\bm{k},\sigma} = \sqrt{\varepsilon_{\bm{k},\sigma}^2 + 4\abs{\Delta_{\bm{k},\sigma}}^2}$.
 We linearize the gap equation and perform a Fermi surface average.
 We take the resulting eigenvalue equation and solve for the largest eigenvalue $\lambda_{\mathrm{eff}}$.
 The well-known BCS formula \cite{BardeenPR1957} gives the corresponding critical temperature

 The $\bm{k}$-dependent gap profile $\Delta_{\bm{k}, \sigma}$ is given by the corresponding eigenvector.
 Fig. \ref{fig:GapProfiles} shows the gap profile for two distinct values of $\mu$.
-We note how the doping changes the spin-polarization of the bands and serves as a switch corresponding to the transformations in \eqref{eq:sym2}.
+We note how the doping changes the spin-polarization of the bands and serves as a spin switch.

 The quasiparticle dispersion is fully gapped because the Fermi surface is absent at the nodes.
-Hence, we expect superconductivity in altermagnets to be robust against weak magnetic- and non-magnetic disorders.
+Hence, we expect superconductivity in altermagnets to be robust against weak magnetic- and non-magnetic disorder.
+For triplet superconductors, the order parameter can be parametrized by the complex $\bm{d}$-vector \cite{SigristUeda}.
+It is defined as

+To parameterize the gap profile in Fig. \ref{subfig:GapProfileLarge}, we use two $\bm{d}$-vectors to capture the gap profiles of the disjoint spin-polarized bands.
+The gap is parametrized by

+Here, the subscripts $1$ and $2$ correspond to the spin-down and spin-up bands, respectively.
+The corresponding spin-polarization of the superconducting order parameter for the two bands are